Want a career in healthcare that involves working directly with patients, but doesn't require a university degree?

-We also recommend looking at local job websites, like Indeed, Workopolis, Simply Hired, and Glassdoor.
 Do a search for "medical office administrator" or "medical office assistant" and see how many job postings there are in your city.

 Compare positions and look at the training and skills employers want.
 This is great way to find out who is hiring, and what credentials you'll need to land your first job.

-3. Learn about Medical Office Administration training
+3. Learn about Medical Office Assistant training

 You know what the job involves, and you've seen the latest career outlook report.
 Now it's time to research medical office administration training, and figure out what's involved in earning your diploma.